brandon-setegn/brandon-setegn.github.io/_posts/2024-02-26-BigQuery with DBT.md

 Included below is an example of how to load data into BigQuery and transform it with DBT.
 [Historical Loan Performance data for the CAS deals from Fannie Mae](https://capitalmarkets.fanniemae.com/credit-risk-transfer/single-family-credit-risk-transfer/connecticut-avenue-securities) will be used.
 It will be loaded into BigQuery in its raw form and transformed with SQL generated from DBT to make it usable.

 ## Source Code
-> Code for this post can be found on [GitHub: DBT Project](https://github.com/brandon-setegn/loan-performance-dbt/tree/master/dbt-project)
+> DBT Code for this post can be found on [GitHub: DBT Project](https://github.com/brandon-setegn/loan-performance-dbt/tree/master/dbt-project)

 ## Google BigQuery
 ### Prerequisites